MoritzLange/dkb_personal_finances/README.md

 3. Analyse the annotated data <br> (you might want to implement your own analysis code tailored to your requirements)

 Each of these three steps has its own notebook file.
-For steps 1 and 2, there are one file for credit cards and one for account statements, since their tables in the PDFs have different formats (affecting step 1), and then the subjects also often look different (credit card subjects are more concise and hence easier to assign to categories, affecting step 2).
+For steps 1 and 2, there is one file for credit cards and one for account statements, since their tables in the PDFs have different formats (affecting step 1), and then the subjects also often look different (credit card subjects are more concise and hence easier to assign to categories, affecting step 2).